Safety First: Essential Precautions When Using a Portable Jump Starter

 Why This Matters for Your Setup

 Why does all this matter for your weekend warrior setup?
 Because a dead battery can ruin a trip before it even starts.
-I learned this the hard way when my battery died at 10 PM on a Friday night, miles from anywhere in the Adirondacks.
-I had to wait until morning for cell service and a tow truck.
+A battery can die late at night, miles from anywhere, when you least expect it.
 Cost me a whole day of hiking.

 • Read the Manuals: Seriously.
 Your car's manual explains its specific battery setup.
 The jump starter manual details its safety features and connection order.
 Ignoring this is like trying to assemble IKEA furniture without the instructions.
 Brilliant engineering, that.